Interactive Investor

 As your money is not invested, there is no risk that you will lose money.
 However, if the interest rate is lower than inflation, the amount your money can buy will gradually reduce over time.

-Cash ISA: Pros and Cons
+Cash ISA: Benefits and things to consider

 • Low risk - Cash ISAs provide security as you cannot get back less money than you put in.
 They are ideal if you want to save money without taking any risks.